vzctl/RationalReads/README.md

 6. Allow comments to be edited or deleted
 7. Allow passwords to be reset
 8. Show the rating distribution for a work, not just it's average rating
+9. Add decimal points to all rating numbers (e.g. 4.0 instead of 4)

 # Feature list
 1. In both work_index and work_read, many functions duplicated - DRY out the code